jmcollin78/jmcnet/README.md

 * 1.3.0 : update dependencies version and migrate to EJS V2
 * 1.3.1 - 1.3.3 : add HtmlTemplate class as base class for EmailTemplate
 * 1.4.0 - 1.4.2 : add i18n format functions
+* 1.4.3 : add jmcnetConfig.getFirst and jmcnetConfig.getLast in case of multivalued properties
+* 1.4.4 : update dependencies

 ## More Information
 * Visit us at [Clouderial.com](http://clouderial.com/).